Tobramycin: Spectrum of susceptibility

-The MIC for Klebsiella pneumoniae, KP-1, is 2.3±0.2 µg/mL at 25 °C [unpublished].
+The MIC for Klebsiella pneumoniae, KP-1, is 2.3±0.2 μg/mL at 25 °C [unpublished].

 Contraindications

 Tobramycin is contraindicated in people with hypersensitivity against aminoglycoside antibiotics.
 The Infusion is also contraindicated in people with myasthenia gravis.

 Side effects

 Like other aminoglycosides, a major side effect for tobramycin is ototoxicity or a loss of equilibrioception, or both in genetically susceptible individuals.
 Other side effects include nephrotoxicity, neuromuscular toxicity, and hypersensitivity reactions.
 Nephrotoxicity can be particularly worrisome when multiple doses accumulate over the course of a treatment or when the kidney concentrates urine by increasing tubular reabsorption during sleep.
 Adequate hydration may help prevent excess nephrotoxicity and subsequent loss of renal function.
 For these reasons parenteral tobramycin needs to be carefully dosed by body weight, and its serum concentration monitored.
 Tobramycin is thus said to be a drug with a narrow therapeutic index.

 Interactions

 Muscle relaxants and diethylether can add to the neuromuscular blocking effects of tobramycin.

 Methoxyflurane, when used as an inhalational anesthetic, can aggravate the nephrotoxic effects of injected tobramycin.
 Likewise, combining injected tobramycin with other nephrotoxic or ototoxic drugs can lead to more adverse effects; examples include amphotericin B, ciclosporin, cisplatin, vancomycin, and the diuretic furosemide.
 Other diuretics can also increase the risk for side effects because they raise tobramycin concentrations in the body fluids.

-Combining tobramycin with betalactam antibiotics can be desirable because of their synergistic effects.
+Combining tobramycin with beta-lactam antibiotics can be desirable because of their synergistic effects.
 However, when they are given through the same drip, as well as in people with reduced kidney function, they can react with each other to form antibiotically inactive amides.